Shortage of oxygen at Mansehra hospital echoes in KP Assembly

 Minister for Communications and Works Riaz Khan sad that the second phase of the expressway had been approved and work would soon be launched on it.
 He added that feasibility for Chakdarra-Dir Expressway was being prepared.
 He said that the faults in Swat Expressway would also be removed.
 He argued minor deficiencies in such a big project were not a matter of concern.
 It was the first motorway constructed by a provincial government, he added.

-Speaking on his adjournment motion, Awami National Party (ANP) parliamentary leader Sardar Hussain Babak said the federal education minister’s announcement of uniform syllabus was against provincial autonomy.
-He said the provincial government has surrendered its authority.
+Speaking on his adjournment motion, Awami National Party (ANP) parliamentary leader Sardar Hussain Babak accused the federal government of violating the provincial autonomy, saying the steps taken by the centre were against the 18th Amendment.
+The federal education minister’s announcement of uniform syllabus was against provincial autonomy and said the provincial government has surrendered its authority.

+He said despite the fact that the same party was in power in the centre and at the province, the arrears of the net hydel profit have not been released to the province.
+He offered support to the government on behalf of the opposition for getting the rights of the province from the centre, asking the government to take the initiative.

+Law Minister Sultan Muhammad Khan was the only minister in the house who had to reply the questions of the members besides defending the government.